TrustInSoft/demos/new-demo/README.md

 ```
 If that is not sufficient to understand the problem, the developer may have a look at the [HTML report](.static/tis_report.l2.html) or even launch the GUI for more dynamic investigation.

-Anyhow, the root cause here is that when an array cells contains the value `INT_MAX`, i.e. 2147483647 on the chosen target, trying to increment it will cause an undefined behavior.
+Anyhow, the root cause here is that when an array cell contains the value `INT_MAX`, i.e. `2147483647` on the defined target, trying to increment it will cause an undefined behavior.
 A special treatment should be implemented for this value.

 ## Conclusion